 20. Staying is Simple

 With so much to see and do in Bath, why not stay for longer?
 Extend your trip into an overnight break – midweek is recommended – and check out our accommodation pages to plan your perfect getaway.
-Great Western Railway offers a convenient way to travel to Bath from the south and west of the UK, and whilst you’re in the city, pay a visit to our Visitor Information Centre on Terrace Walk to have your questions and queries answered.
+Great Western Railway offers a convenient way to travel to Bath from the south and west of the UK, and look out for the Bath BID Welcome Ambassadors when you're in the city, who will be happy to answer your questions and queries.